ScryptIQ-ai/AIBIO-L2D-demo/README.md

 2. [Classical ML](2_classical_ml.ipynb)
 3. [Deep learning](3_neural_nets.ipynb)

 We'll be publishing accompanying blog posts on the AIBIO website.
-Check the first installment here, or read on to for setup instructions.
+Read the first installment [here](https://aibio.ac.uk/blog/python-project-walkthrough-with-l2d-1/), or read on to for setup instructions.

 ## Setup